aglushkov/serega/README.md

 ### Plugin :explicit_many_option

-Plugin requires to add :many option when adding relationships (relationships are attributes with :serializer option specified)
+The plugin requires adding a `:many` option when adding relationships (attributes with the `:serializer` option)

-Adding this plugin makes it clearer to find if relationship returns array or single object
+Adding this plugin makes it clearer to find if some relationship is an array or a single object

 ```ruby